pvlunegov/Awesomely_strange_game/README.md

 12. Added Music manager with dynamic dungeon and boss music change.
 Added birth Boss effects, added Boss knifes, Boss hurt Player effects and sounds.

+13. The door with eyes now opens when the player gets the key after the destruction of the boss.
+The eyes on the door turn, watching the player.